-In this paper, we presented a new method to complete the redeployment where the nodes do not know the fixed positions of the target shape but only the aimed shape.
-Compared to the literature works this algorithm is scalable because each node needs only seven state to achieve the redeployment.
+In this paper, we presented a new method to complete the self-reconfiguration where the nodes do not know the fixed positions of the target shape but only the aimed shape; nodes collaborate and help each other by analyzing the characteristics of the target shape.
+Compared to the literature works this algorithm is scalable because each node needs only seven state to achieve the self-reconfiguration.
 Nodes in our paper can perform the algorithm regardless the place where they are because the algorithm is independent of the map, that what we call portability.
-We have shown a robust parallel redeployment without predefined positions of the target shape.
-The proposed algorithm optimizes the execution time and the number of movements, each node needs seven states to help and collaborate with neighbors, its execution time and highest numbers of movements are much better than those in literature works.
-However, some open problems remain; we will study the fault tolerance on redeployment in microrobots networks.
-We will study of the effect of redeployment on the permutation routing [16] where the objective will be to optimize the path of a node to go to the correct position where it finds its correct data.
+The proposed algorithm is characterized by a constant memory needs and message exchange is limited to neighboring consultations.
+Consequently, system reconfiguration is fast. we have shown the self-reconfiguration parallelized possibility without predefined positions of the target shape.
+The proposed algorithm optimizes the execution time and the number of movements, each node needs seven states to help and collaborate with neighbors, its execution time and highest number of movements are much better than those in literature works.
+However, some open problems remain; we will study the fault tolerance on self-reconfiguration in microrobots networks.
+The study of the effect of self-reconfiguration on the permutation routing where the objective will be to optimize the path of a node to go to the correct position where it finds its correct data.